PassWeaver API

 Then, when creating an item in a personal folder:

-- PKEY is decrypted using the key derived from user password (PBKDF2)
+- PDEK is decrypted using the PKEK

 When reading a personal item:

-- PKEY is decrypted using the key derived from user password (PBKDF2)
+- PDEK is decrypted using the PKEK

 Passweaver API keeps a log about: